 How to Clean Stainless Steel Surfaces and Kitchen Appliances

-Have you ever thought why the stainless steel is called stainless steel when all it does is attract stain?
+Have you ever thought about why stainless steel is called stainless steel when all it does is attract stain?
 First and foremost, let us talk about what stainless steel is made out of.
 Stainless steel became a trend not only because it looks great, but because of its anti-corrosive properties, meaning, it is durable and is a safe choice for food preparation.
 Restaurant kitchens are full of stainless steel.

-Stainless Steel is made from chromium which explains why the stainless steel is stainless.
+Stainless Steel is made from chromium which explains why stainless steel is stainless.
 It forms a chromium oxide that creates a protective film on the steel.
 That prevents staining and corrosion.

 Stainless Steel No No